About Us | Contact | Subscribe

 (March 27th 1906 - February 15th 1969)

-Filmed in New York City on December 17th 1963 at Eddie Condon's jazz club for a TV broadcast featuring Wild Bill Davison cornet, Pee Wee Russell clarinet, Willie 'The Lion' Smith piano, Eddie Condon tenor guitar & vocals, Helen Ward piano & vocals, and Maury Feld drums.
+This segment was filmed in New York City on December 17th 1963 at Eddie Condon's jazz club on East 56th Street for a TV broadcast featuring Wild Bill Davison cornet, Pee Wee Russell clarinet, Willie "The Lion" Smith piano, Eddie Condon tenor guitar & vocals, Helen Ward piano & vocals, and Maury Feld drums.

 1 "I've Got a Crush on You"

 3 "Struttin' With Some Barbecue"

 Born in Maplewood, Missouri on March 27th 1906 Charles Ellsworth Russell would become a prominent and well respected dixieland reed player.